This post may contain affiliate links.

 - Thai Chilies: Although some major grocery stores have began to carry Thai chilies, if you can’t find them, simply substitute 1 serrano chili pepper for the 2 Thai chilies.

 - Thai Basil: Thai basil has more of an anise flavor and is slightly spicier than sweet basil.
 The leaves are smaller and more narrow and the stems are purple.
 Regular basil can be substituted if Thai basil cannot be found.
+Thai holy basil is another type of basil that’s even more spicy than Thai basil and more peppery.
+It can also be used in place of Thai basil, if that’s all you can find.

 - Wide Rice Noodles: Rice noodles can be found at major grocery stores in the Asian section, but the width may vary.
 If wide rice noodles are not available, simply substitute the widest rice noodle they offer.
 This might be pad thai noodles, which is totally fine.